New Zealand spring internship program

 Students should plan their academic coursework for the year to avoid course overloads.
 If students choose to pursue a study abroad experience that takes them into a credit overload, those will lead to additional overload fees owed to the college and billed during the student's final term of that academic year.

 The 2019 fee is tentatively set at $18,250.

 Program fee vs. spring on campus: The program fee of $18,250 is $1,250 more than the anticipated cost of spring 2018 on campus.
 When the additional expected out-of-pocket expenses for meals are added, the total difference is $3,000-$3,500.
 With Augie Choice this would be a total additional cost to families of $1,000-$1,500.

 Program fee includes: Tuition, airfare, accommodations, 10-day familiarization tour, city transportation passes and health insurance.

 Program fee does not include: Meals, independent travel (side trips) and discretionary spending.

 Airfare refund: Students who do not wish to use the group flight will pay a reduced program fee, typically $2,000-$2,500 less than the advertised program cost.
-This must be arranged with Kevin Carton (CORE-Career Development) and Allen Bertsche (CORE: Study Away)
+This must be arranged with Rebecca Marion-Flesch (career development) or Allen Bertsche (study away).